 In the wake of Garner’s death, New York City law enforcement has had the heat turned back on itself in a chorus of public outcry.
 The thick irony of their discomfort in being subjected to the same scrutiny that they apply to others is first amusing, then infuriating.
 This is the police force that has all but codified radial profiling, that chronically invokes excessive force, and that provokes and intimidates to conjure up infractions that aren’t otherwise happening.
 It’s like they are saying “how dare you stereotype us while we stereotype you!”
 Throughout the video, Lynch and Mullins are completely deadpan, oblivious of their contradictions.

 There is a widespread lack of respect for law enforcement.
 Lynch blames the lack of respect on “the slanderous, insulting” portrayal of police officers, with no awareness of where the disrespect comes from.
 If a man rapes a woman, and then you call him a rapist, he may be insulted, but that doesn’t make you wrong.
-The police have a right to their feelings but a man is dead, and we need to prevent further unnecessary loss of life whether doing so insults a few cops or not.
+The police have a right to their feelings but a man is dead, and we need to prevent further unnecessary loss of life whether speaking about facts feels insulting or not.
 Respect is not unconditional, there are standards.
-The police are insulted, he’s dead.
+The perpetrators are insulted, Eric Garner is dead.

 Garner had 30 previous arrests before his death.
 Mullins mentions this statistic as evidence of Garner’s insidious criminality.
 But how many of those arrests were actually merited?
 If a police officer was ticketed or arrested every time he ran a red light or exceeded the speed limit unnecessarily or illegally parked while on a coffee run, or, god forbid, used excessive force, it’s not hard to imagine that they would have 30 infractions too.
 In this system, arrests do not necessarily correlate with criminality.